-- A doctor or nurse practitioner will examine your child within a day after surgery to decide if he or she is ready to start eating. - When ready, your child will be given one meal of clear liquids, such as water, popsicles, clear soft drinks, fruit punch, gelatin, or broth. - If your child does not vomit or have increased pain after drinking clear liquids, the next meal will be a regular meal.
+- A doctor or nurse practitioner will examine your child within a day after surgery to decide if he or she is ready to start eating. - When ready, your child will be given one meal of clear liquids, such as water, popsicles, clear soft drinks, fruit punch, gelatin, or broth. - If your child does not vomit after drinking clear liquids, the next meal will be a regular meal.

-Care of the incision
+Care of the Incision